Third party car insurance explained - and how it differs from comprehensive

 Third party car insurance doesn't cover you for the following:

-• Damage to your own car for any reason, including fire, crashes and vandalism
+• Damage to your own car for any reason, including fire, crashes, vandalism, or stormy weather

 • If your car is stolen